afpineda/NuS-NimBLE-Serial/README.md

 As bluetooth classic is being dropped in favor of BLE, an alternative is needed.
 [Nordic UART Service (NuS)](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/libraries/bluetooth_services/services/nus.html) is a popular alternative, if not the *de facto* standard.
 This library implements the Nordic UART service on the *NimBLE-Arduino* stack.

-## BLE serial communications apps
+## Client-side terminal application

-You may need a generic terminal (PC or smartphone) application in order to communicate with your Android application.
-These are several free alternatives (known to me):
+You may need a generic terminal (PC or smartphone) application in order to communicate with your Arduino application.
+Such a generic application must support the Nordic UART Service.
+There are several free alternatives (known to me):

 - Android:
   - [nRF connect for mobile](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp)